-- Communication from the authorities: Letter from the Speaker of the National Assembly (October 2017) - Communication from the complainant: September 2018 - Communication from the IPU: Letter addressed to the Speaker of the National Assembly (September 2018) - Communication addressed to the complainant: September 2018

-Head of State.
+- Communication from the authorities: Letter from the Speaker of the National Assembly (October 2017) - Communication from the complainant: September 2018 - Communication from the IPU: Letter addressed to the Speaker of the National Assembly (September 2018) - Communication addressed to the complainant: September 2018 release in the final report of the national consultations held between the political forces of the majority and the opposition in September 2013, no decision to this effect has been taken by the Head of State.
 Mr. Ndongala's name is on the list of political prisoners to be released in the political agreement of 31 December 2016 as part of the so-called "trust-building" measures ahead of the elections to be held on 23 December 2018.
-The terms of the agreement, adopted on 27 April 2017, provide for the release of political prisoners within five days.
+The terms of the agreement, adopted on 27 April 2017, provided for the release of political prisoners within five days.
 However, the agreement has not been respected, despite interventions by the National Human Rights Commission (NHRC-DRC) and the National Council for Follow-Up on the Agreement and Electoral Process (CNSA).